vanviegen/warpsocket/README.md

 3. **Channel System**: Connections can subscribe to named channels (string or binary).
 Messages sent to a channel are automatically broadcasted to all subscribers.

 4. **Connection Management**: Each WebSocket connection gets a unique ID and can be associated with authentication tokens for secure operations.

-5. **Hybrid Protocol**: The same server handles both HTTP requests and WebSocket upgrades, allowing you to serve APIs and real-time features from one process.

 ### Performance Characteristics